bmcc-mmp/mmp460/html/text.md

 The **em** element is used for stress emphasis.
 It does not indicate importance but alters the meaning of the sentence.
 [More](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-em-element).

-The **b** element is used to offset part of the text for stylistic purposes.
+The **b** element is used to offset part of the text for stylistic purposes, such as when we want to give it a different visual treatment.
 It does not convey importance or meaning.
 [More](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-b-element).

-The **i** element: used to indicate a different, voice, language or moood from the rest of the text.[More](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-i-element).
+The **i** element: used to indicate a different, voice, language or moood from the rest of the text.
+[More](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-i-element).

 ### Quoting with the blockquote and q elements